Tides3.5 - Understand the relative effects of the Sun and Moon in producing high and low, spring and neap tides

 The Moon pulls water on Earth's surface nearest it and there is a force equal to this on the other side of the Earth.

-1. The Moon orbits Earth
+- The Moon is orbiting Earth

-These tides are called spring tides (From the Anglo Saxon word meaning 'leap'.
+These tides are called spring tides (From the Anglo Saxon word meaning 'leap').
 They are not connected to the spring season.

 When the Sun, Moon and Earth are not in line - when the Moon is at right angles (or quadrature) to Earth then the tides are less dramatic.
 High tides are lower than at other times.
 Low Tides are higher than at other times.

 These tides are called neap (From the Anglo Saxon word meaning 'scanty')Tides are not the same over the world as a lot depends on the depth of sea, channels, shape of land masses and continents etc.

 |Neap Tides|| Lower HIGH tides

 Did you know?